Conditioning agents for skin and hair cleansing products

 About Green Chemistry

 Green chemistry is the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.
-Green chemistry applies across the life cycle of a chemical product, including its design, manufacture and use and includes 12 fundamental principles.
+Green chemistry applies 12 fundamental principles across the life cycle of a chemical product, including its design, manufacture and use.
 Green chemistry is a critical element of sustainable chemistry, which seeks to reduce the environmental impact of processes and products, optimize the use of finite resources, minimize waste, and meet social needs.
 Sustainable chemistry is a key element of a broader business strategy for sustainability.

 About the GC3

-The Green Chemistry & Commerce Council (GC3) is a unique and vibrant cross sectoral, business-to-business network of companies and other organizations working collaboratively to advance green chemistry across sectors and supply chains.
-The GC3 was started in 2005 and is based at the University of Massachusetts Lowell.
-There are currently 120 members in the GC3, including leading large and small chemical manufacturers, consumer product companies/brands in many sectors, retailers; NGOs; consultants and government agencies.
+The Green Chemistry & Commerce Council (GC3) is a multi-stakeholder collaborative that drives the commercial adoption of green chemistry by catalyzing and guiding action across all industries, sectors and supply chains.
+Started in 2003, the GC3 is a project of the Lowell Center for Sustainable Production at the University of Massachusetts, Lowell.
+There are currently 130 members in the GC3, including large and small chemical manufacturers; consumer product companies/brands in many sectors; retailers; NGOs; consultants and government agencies.
 Members participate in collaborative projects and convene at the GC3’s annual Innovators Roundtable.

 Technology Needs from Large Strategics

 This green chemistry technology need was provided by the GC3.
 The GC3 requests green chemistry technology needs — specific, green chemical, material and/or product technologies for which they are actively seeking new green chemistry solutions — from its member companies.
-This information is used to select startups to pitch at the GC3 Technology Showcases and for collaborative innovation projects.
+This information is used to engage startups for the GC3 Technology Showcases and for collaborative innovation projects.

 Cationic poly-electrolytes (quaternary ammonium derivatives or polyquaterniums), generally used as conditioning agents for skin and/or hair cleansing products, that are biodegradable and have low ecotoxicity.